 Gains in utility from improvement in TD symptoms were modeled using utility estimates available in the literature for moderate to severe TD versus no TD (Appendix Table H4).
-The mean utility for the modeled population with improved TD was 0.82, which reflects utility scores associated with the underlying conditions.^{83,84} To this utility, we applied a utility decrement of 0.095 to those patients with moderate to severe TD.85 We chose the utility decrement for TD because it was based on standard gamble utilities from subjects rating TD relative to perfect health and was directly elicited from healthy patients upon viewing the symptoms of moderate to severe TD, independent of any underlying conditions.
+The mean utility for the modeled population with improved TD was 0.82, which in part reflects utility scores associated with the underlying conditions. ^{20,21} To this utility, we applied a utility decrement of 0.095 to those patients with moderate to severe TD.22 The utility gained from improvement in TD was assumed to be independent of any other underlying condition(s).
+We chose this utility decrement for TD because it was the only available utility estimate that directly assessed the impact of TD.
+The estimate was based on standard gamble utilities from subjects rating TD relative to perfect health and was directly elicited from healthy individuals upon viewing the symptoms of moderate to severe TD, independent of any underlying conditions.
+Limitations of soliciting utilities from healthy volunteers include that the final utility depends on the accuracy of the scenarios presented.
+95 However, patients who have the condition in question often adapt to their conditions and frequently report utilities that are higher (or decrements that are smaller) than those reported from healthy volunteers.
+Because of the uncertainty associated with this utility decrement estimate for TD, we also compared this decrement with those for other better-studied mental health and nonmental health conditions, which ranged from 0.011 for drug dependency to 0.159 for new-onset depression.
+96 Long term depression was associated with a utility decrement of 0.118 and generalized anxiety disorder with a decrement of 0.081.
+In another study, the only diabetes complications with decrements over 0.10 were painful neuropathy and amputation.
+97 This led us to believe that the utility decrement we applied was likely a reasonable estimate for the impact of TD on patient health-related quality of life.
+We nevertheless varied our estimate across a broad range in sensitivity analyses.

 Patients in the "improved TD" or "discontinued therapy, improved TD" states did not incur the disutility.
-The utility gained from improvement in TD was assumed to be independent of any other underlying condition(s).
-There is limited data on the impact of TD on utility and no data by severity level.
-We used an estimate that is conservative, in that it allocates a benefit associated with the complete removal of TD to patients with a 50% or higher decrease in the AIMS score, biasing the model results in favor of the therapies.
+Due to the uncertainty surrounding the TD utility decrement, we chose a conservative approach to estimating the benefits of the VMAT2 inhibitors, in that it allocates a benefit associated with the complete removal of TD to patients with a 50% or higher decrease in the AIMS score, biasing the model results in favor of the therapies.